brikis98/yevgeniy-brikman-homepage/_posts/2010-12-19-flatland-and-my-adventures-in-stanfords.md

 I tried a few more and finally got a hit for [One Hundred Years of Solitude](http://www.amazon.com/Hundred-Solitude-Gabriel-Garcia-Marquez/dp/0060929790) in another library.
 We wandered over there and, sure enough, it was missing from the shelves.
 How could this be?
-A world class library and I can't find a single thing to read?
+A world-class library and I can't find a single thing to read?
 Close to giving up, I decided to look up one final book:
 [Flatland](http://www.amazon.com/Flatland-Romance-Dimensions-Thrift-Editions/dp/048627263X).
 It was available, but hidden away somewhere in the basement.
 Expecting more